MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ReceiveConnector.md

 ```

 ### -AuthMechanism
-!!!
-Exchange Server 2010, Exchange Server 2013

-The AuthMechanism parameter specifies the advertised and accepted authentication mechanisms.
-The authentication options are None, Tls, Integrated, BasicAuth, BasicAuthRequireTLS, ExchangeServer, and ExternalAuthoritative.
-You can enter multiple values for the AuthMechanism parameter by separating the values with commas.
-If the RequireTLS parameter is set to $true, the AuthMechanism parameter must be set to Tls.
-If you set the AuthMechanism parameter to BasicAuthRequireTLS, you must also select BasicAuth and Tls.
-The AuthMechanism parameter value ExternalAuthoritative may only coexist with the value Tls.
-If you set the AuthMechanism parameter to ExternalAuthoritative, the PermissionGroups parameter must also have the value ExchangeServers.

-!!!
-Exchange Server 2016

 The AuthMechanism parameter specifies the advertised and accepted authentication mechanisms for the Receive connector.
 Valid values are:

 - None